V-Sekai/unidot_importer/README.md

 Note that scripts and shaders will need to be ported by hand.
 However, it will be possible to map from the unity scripts/shaders to Godot equivalents after porting.

-Many import settings in Unity are not implemented in Godot, such as recomputing tangents or specific texture compression settings.
+Many import settings in Unity are not implemented in Godot Engine, such as recomputing tangents or specific texture compression settings.

 Canvas / UI is not implemented.

 ## Unsupported

-- Shader porting: a system will be added to create mappings of equivalent Godot shaders, but porting must be done by hand.
+- Shader porting: a system will be added to create mappings of equivalent Godot Engine shaders, but porting must be done by hand.
 - C# Script porting
--

 ## Installation notes: